ManishaJohnson/ManishaJohnson/README.md

 - 🔭 I’m currently working on [Django Fullstack Deployment](https://github.com/ManishaJohnson/vigilance)
 - 🌱 I’m currently learning System Design.
 - 👯 I’m looking to collaborate on Open Projects.
 - 💬 Ask me about the importance of sunscreen?
+And any projects on this github repo!
 - 😄 Pronouns: She/Her

 ### Programming Languages I've worked with